Price Qty

 Gain

 Select screens have added effects applied to them to artificially boost brightness and support supposedly more emphatic HDR.
-However, this often has the downside of reduced viewing angles and hot spotting, whereby brightness isn’t even and certain parts of the image look unnaturally bright.
-We recommend neutrally-applied screen coating without a gain boost.
-With modern HDR-enabled projectors those fixes no longer have any tangible benefit.
+However, this often has the downside of reduced viewing angles and hot spotting, where brightness is not even and certain parts of the image look unnaturally bright.
+We recommend a neutrally applied screen coating without a gain boost.

 Acoustic Screens

 Typically, screens utilize a consistent fabric-like material to best block and reflect light.
-As such, they also block sound and thus require speakers be placed beside them or otherwise elsewhere in the room.
+They also block sound and require speakers be placed beside them or elsewhere in the room.
 Acoustic screens employ a mesh weave that attempts to balance reflectivity with sound transparency, or acoustic passthrough.
-In simpler terms, these screens try to provide a good image while allowing sound waves to pass through them so that you can save space by placing speakers directly behind the screen.
+These screens try to provide a good image while allowing sound waves to pass through them so that you can save space by placing speakers directly behind the screen.
 Be advised your experience may vary greatly depending on acoustic screen build quality.
 To play it safe, we recommend purchasing a conventional fabric display.

 Time for A Choice!

 Don’t worry, while there’s a lot to keep in mind when choosing a screen to pair with your projector, it’s meant to make sure you get years of viewing enjoyment.
-It’s not a chore if it makes you happy, so have fun setting up your new home media space.
-And our projector knowledge center has tons more tips to peruse – head on over to check it out.
+If you want to learn more about a specific aspect of projectors or other tips, our projector knowledge center has tons of helpful articles.

-While we’re discussing how to choose a screen, you obviously should think about the many ways your projector will interact with whatever display you choose and the installation method you choose.
-Pay close attention to projector specs, in particular throw distance, brightness, aspect ratio support, and naturally resolution.
+While we’re discussing how to choose a screen, you should think about the many ways your projector will interact with the display and installation method you choose.
+Pay close attention to projector specs, in particular throw distance, brightness, aspect ratio support, and a natural resolution.

 Projections Screen Suggestion